EmiliaLopez/MARKETING_ANALYTICS_PROJECT/README.md

 4. **Answer the following questions of the CMO**:

 - What does the Average customer look like for our company?
-- What Products and Channels of Revenue are best performing?
+- What Products are best performing?
+- Which channels are underperforming?
 - Which Marketing Campaigns were most successful?
 - What factors contribute to the success of our current campaign?
-- Which channels are underperforming?

 5. **Power BI dashboard**: Create a dashboard on Power BI to expose the relevant insights of the anlysis and exposing the results of previous questions.
 6. **Predicting amount that will be spent**: splitting data into Features, train/Test Split data, transform data for training a Linear Regression model, train and test models using normalized and standardized numerical data.